remark-frontmatter

 When should I use this?

-Frontmatter is a metadata format in front of content.
-It’s typically written in YAML and is often used with markdown.
-This mechanism works well when you want authors, that have some markup experience, to configure where or how the content is displayed or supply metadata about content.
-Frontmatter does not work everywhere so it makes markdown less portable.
+You can use frontmatter when you want authors, that have some markup experience, to configure where or how the content is displayed or supply metadata about content, and know that the markdown is only used in places that support frontmatter.
 A good example use case is markdown being rendered by (static) site generators.

 Install